Saturday 13 April 1940

 German Military: Morale within the Wehrmacht is skyrocketing given the latest successes in Norway.
-While difficult to quantify, it manifest itself in interactions with the British, who are not feeling quite so sanguine.
-For instance, the British rescue some of the German sailors at Narvik and take prisoner.
-One of the Royal Navy sailors guarding them, Harry Neesdowne on battleship HMS Warspite, notes of them: "They are impossibly arrogant- certain of victory" - and this right after they have been pulled from the water from locked up.
+While difficult to quantify, it manifests itself in interactions with the British, who are not feeling quite so sanguine.
+For instance, the British rescue some of the German sailors at Narvik and make them prisoners but are nonplussed at their attitude.
+One of the Royal Navy sailors guarding them, Harry Neesdowne on battleship HMS Warspite, notes of them: "They are impossibly arrogant- certain of victory" - and this right after they have been pulled from the water and locked up.

 Legendary General Carton de Wiart takes command of troops in Norway.

 Spies: US embassy official Tyler Kent passes copies of documents to Anna Wolkoff, who gives them to the German embassy.